matn7/CS-Notes/src/main/java/basic_java/README.md

 - Problem to many classes or internalized strings.
 - Increase size of PermGen.
 - If you redeploy number of times the PermGen will run out of space.
 - **Java 7**:
     - No internalized Strings are stored in PermGen.
     - They are an old part of heap and can be GC.
 - **Java 8**:
     - Remove PermGen introduce metaspace where all metadata of classes are placed.
-No part of heap.
+No part of Heap.
     - Max size of metaspace is your computer Space.

-### Tuning the VM
+### Tuning the VM.

-- `-Xmx` set the maximum heap size.
+- `-Xmx`: Set the maximum heap size.
-- `-Xms` set starting heap size.
+- `-Xms`: Set starting heap size.

 ```
 -Xmx512m -Xms150m